giampierosalvi/SynfaceSpeechRecognizer/README.md

   doi =          {10.1016/j.specom.2006.07.009}
 }
 ```
+If you would like to refer to the Synface system as a whole and to the experiments with hearing impaired users, please search for the term SynFace in the publications listed [here](https://orcid.org/0000-0002-3323-5311).

 ## Instructions
 The code can be built on GNU/Linux, Windows (mingw) and Mac using the GNU compiler.
 The following instructions are for Ubuntu GNU/Linux (tested on Ubuntu 22.04).
 CMake files with cross platform build instructions have been currently removed from the repository until I have time to clean them from the dependencies from the EyePhone application.